CompCogNeuro/sims/ch2/neuron/README.md

 * `Inet` (red line) = net current (sum of individual excitation and leak    currents), which is excitatory (upward) when the excitatory input comes on, and then oscillates as the action potential spikes fire.
 In general this reflects the net balance between the excitatory net input and the constant leak current (plus inhibition, which is not present in this simulation).

 * `Vm` (blue line) = membrane potential, which represents integration of all inputs into neuron.
 This starts out at the resting potential of .3 (= -70mV in biological units), and then increases with the excitatory input.
-As you can see, the net current (Inet) shows the *rate of change* of the membrane potential.
+As you can see, the net current (Inet) shows the *rate of change* of the membrane potential while it is elevated prior to spiking.
 When Vm gets above about .5, a spike is fired, and Vm is then reset back to .3, starting the cycle over again.

 * `Act` (green line) = activation.
 This shows the amount of activation (rate of firing) -- by default the model is set to discrete spiking, so this value is computed from the running-average measured inter-spike-interval (*ISI*).
 It is first computed after the *second* spike, as that is the only point when the ISI is available.
 If you turn the `Spike` setting to off, then the Act value is computed directly.